cmusmashlab/SAMoSA/README.md

 ```

 ## 5. Generate Predictions for each model type
 Run scripts in `Code/1.
 Generate Predictions`.
-This will generate predictions in a new folder located at `SAMoSA/Preds`.
-This will generate the following.
+This will generate predictions in a new folder located at `SAMoSA/Preds`, with the following structure.
 ```bash
 Preds/
 ├── Motion